ftrader/bitcoinfork-collaborative-spec/design.md

 Help text listing the MVF-BU specific new parameters and their allowed values will be added to the output of the `--help` option, as is customary.

+####5.1.9 Output fork trigger information on `getblockchaininfo` RPC call (MVHF-BU-DES-TRIG-9)

+The `getblockinfo` RPC call will be extended to provide a `hardforks` entry with the following info:

+- id: name of fork, value 'mvhf' can be kept common across MVF clients
+- forkheight: the configured block height (can be set using `-forkheight`)
+- forkid: the configured fork id (can be set using `-forkid`)
+- blocks_remaining: how many blocks left to the fork height
+- segwit_status: the activation status of the SegWit soft-fork

+Additionally, the `softforks` section will be extended with the details on the SegWit soft-fork in the same way that Core provides this information.

 ###5.2 Network Separation (NSEP)